 Karen Posa Amrhein

 Dr. Karen Amrhein is the director of First Year Experiences and Mentoring at California University Pennsylvania (Cal U).
-Karen served as a member of the International Mentoring Association’s Board of Directors from 2007-2014, and currently serves as an associate board member.
+Karen served as a member of the International Mentoring Association’s Board of Directors from 2007-2014 and currently serves as an associate board member.
 She has presented at numerous regional, national, and international conferences on the concept of mentoring and has also provided consultation for various mentoring programs in higher education.
 Karen also serves as the co-advisor of Cal U’s chapter o the freshman honor society, Alpha Lambda Delta (ALD), and was a member of the national council of ALD from 2011 to 2014.
 She is a certified facilitator of True Colors and EQ: A Different Kind of Smart.
-Karen earned a master’s degree in Adult and Community Education from Indiana University of Pennsylvania and a doctoral degree from West Virginia University in Educational Leadership in Higher Education.
+Karen earned a master’s degree in Adult and Community Education from the Indiana University of Pennsylvania and a doctoral degree from West Virginia University in Educational Leadership in Higher Education.